loquaz/jaya-currency-converter/README.md

 ## GOAL

-This project aims is to expose an API that does currency conversion.
+This project aims to expose an API that does currency conversion.
 To do this, we use the Exchange rates API built by the European Central Bank and hosted at https://api.exchangeratesapi.io.

 ## HOW TO USE